Crypto-TII/pqc-engineering-ssec-23/README.md

 ```bash
 docker images | grep pqc
 ```

+In case it is desired to locally-build the container, the required Dockerfile can be found [here](docs/Dockerfile).
+If a locally-build container is created, then the instructions below must be adapted to use the used container name.

 To mount the docker container, first locate your terminal at the artifact's root folder(`pqc-engineering-ssec-23`), and execute
 ```bash